mousseng/xitools/README.md

 - `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
 - `minimap-helper` auto-configures the zoom for your Minimap plugin
-- `tracker` is a primitive ability tracker tailored for the author
-- `logger` logs some simple packet data for diagnostic and dev purposes

 ## config
 these are my ashitacast configs. perhaps you'll find them useful; mostly i just